Skip to main content

 2. Ignoring Integrations

-Although it might seem like an exciting prospect to spend time working with new software, integrations are something you want to get right the first time around.
+Although it might seem exciting to spend time working with new software, integrations are something you want to get right the first time around.
 If there are too many steps involved or if the integration isn’t smooth enough, then you’re going to have problems implementing everything properly in practice.

 Unfortunately, you often can’t evaluate this properly until after you’ve installed the program and started using it on real projects.
 Integrations between third-party programs aren’t necessarily standardized.
-Each vendor may accomplish the same goal in a different way.
-And, you might find that your project management system doesn’t play nicely with other platforms.
+Each vendor may accomplish the same goal in a different way, and you might find that your project management system doesn’t play nicely with other platforms.

 3. Disregarding Demos Or Trials